-- c) The comparative exercise is contextual and holistic.
-In addition to physical facilities, it is also necessary to consider funding allocation, services offered, travel times, extracurricular activities, the quality of instruction, and educational outcomes if these are relevant factors in the particular community or catchment areas.3 It is important to note that when comparing the physical facilities, aesthetic qualities, and not only structural integrity, are highly relevant. - d) Since parents decide in which school to enroll their children, determining whether the educational experience at a French-language school is equivalent is undertaken from the point of the view of the parent.4 There is a lack of equivalency in the educational experience which includes the school facilities if some parents are discouraged from sending their children to a French- language school.5 Given that parents, in general, are not experts in building structure or mechanical systems, the Supreme Court of Canada recognized that interior and exterior aesthetic qualities influence their choice of school.
+- a) Determining whether the educational experience at a French-language school is equivalent requires comparing the educational experience that is offered at English-language schools that represent a realistic alternative for parents who could send their children to a French-language school.1 For FrancoSud, the realistic alternatives are the English-language schools in the same catchment areas as the French-language school. - b) The comparative exercise is contextual and holistic.
+In addition to physical facilities, it is also necessary to consider travel times, extracurricular activities, the quality of instruction, and educational outcomes if these are relevant factors in the particular community or catchment areas.2 It is important to note that when comparing the physical facilities, aesthetic qualities, and not only structural integrity, are highly relevant. - c) Since parents decide in which school to enroll their children, determining whether the educational experience at a French-language school is equivalent is undertaken from the point of the view of the parent.3 There is a lack of equivalency in the educational experience which includes the school facilities if some parents are discouraged from sending their children to a French-language school.4 Given that parents, in general, are not experts in building structure or mechanical systems, the Supreme Court of Canada recognized that interior and exterior aesthetic qualities influence their choice of school.